willFreed1/nomik/documentations/docs/04-RUNNING_GUIDE.md

-# Running GENOME
+# Running NOMIK

-This guide explains how to run the GENOME system from scratch.
+This guide explains how to run the NOMIK system from scratch.

 ## Prerequisites